 So sales sets the price, and assures management that the volume will enable R&D and production to reduce production costs to get to an acceptable margin via a learning curve, and continuous cost reduction efforts.

-But this never comes to pass, and often the price that sales sets is well below what is an acceptable profit, and of course the volume predictions never happen, and the cost reductions are not enough to
+But this never comes to pass, and often the price that sales sets is well below what is an acceptable profit, and of course the volume predictions never happen, and the cost reductions are not enough to staunch the bleeding.

 And we lose money.
 Lots of money.

 coda: if sales also is responsible for defining the initial product specs, this is a double dose of disaster.
 It essentially means that you are outsourcing all of your product management responsibilities to the end customer.
 Yes, I have seen this in action, and yes, it is ugly.

 Engineering setting pricing